tuankhoin/toilet-pandemia/README.md

 Fog Shader uses position and pre-defined mask to modify the alpha channel of texture color, creating a varied opacity that resembles both a foggy and cyclonic effect.

-Even though simple, this shader is used for object types that takes the most number of occurrenes in the game - Karens and collectibles.
+Even though simple, this shader is used for object types that takes the most number of occurrences in the game - Karens and collectibles.
 See GIF images on [Karen Control section](#karen-control) to see the effects being implemented on Karens.
 ```c#
     float _Distance;
     sampler2D _Mask;    // Pre-made Mask to map opacity to object